 Research

 I am a cultural/medical anthropologist whose research focuses on relationships among health, physical and social environments, and what makes life meaningful, especially among older populations.
-The big human question guiding my work is: How do individuals and families pursue health and meaningful lives even amidst difficult circumstances (e.g. natural disasters, geographic barriers, scarce resources, etc.)?
+The big human question guiding my work is: How do older people and their families pursue healthy, meaningful lives amidst difficult circumstances (e.g., care transitions, geo-spatial access barriers, unjust social and economic policies, etc.)?
 My work to date has employed theories and methods from anthropology, gerontology, and health systems research to grapple with this core question in several ways:

 Aging and Migration among Puerto Rican Adults